AI-CUP-Table-Tennis/ai-cup/README.md

 This script uses `RandomForestClassifier` to do predictions.
-To generate the features required for training and inference, train the model, and output the prediction all in one go, simple run:
+To generate the features required for training and inference, train the model, and output the predictions all in one go, simply run:

 ```bash
 uv run palapapa.py -gpt